alphagov/cyber-security-shared-terraform-modules/codebuild/codebuild_terraform_apply/README.md

   file
 - `apply_var_file` - If you use a var file during `terraform apply`, set this to the path of that file
+- `service_name` - This is used to modify the name of the JSON file that contains the output of `terraform output -json`.
+You may want to change this from the default if:
+  - You need to reference the `terraform output` artifact, and
+  - You use this module for multiple different Terraform deployments in the same target account.

 ## Attributes Reference
 This module has a single output: